chaoss/grimoirelab/docker/README.md

 You'll see how GrimoireLab produces everything needed.

-## Producing GrimoireLab pip packages with these containers
+## Producing GrimoireLab pip packages with grimoirelab/factory

 This assumes that `docker/release` is a copy of `releases/latest` (or the release file we want to produce).